dandridge-cole/BlueJ.NaiveTicket/README.md

 ```

 ### Exercise 2.18
 * Can you guess what types some of the `Book` class’s fields might be?
 * Can you assume anything about the names of its fields?

+String author;
+Integer pages;
+String language;
+String edition;
+String iSBN;

 Work all Exercises from 2.19 to 2.58 that are **NOT** marked *Challenge exercise*.
 READ upto and INCLUDING section 2.15 of this chapter.